eastmaels/steemblog.github.io/_posts/account/deanliu/2018-04-11_rant-don-t-like-the-new-bittrex-ui.md

 - - -

-This page is synchronized from the post: [Rant - Don't like the new Bittrex UI](https://steemit.com/@deanliu/rant-don-t-like-the-new-bittrex-ui)
+This page is synchronized from the post: ['Rant - Don''t like the new Bittrex UI'](https://steemit.com/@deanliu/rant-don-t-like-the-new-bittrex-ui)